 - Flavor: Each serving of today’s pumpkin French toast casserole tastes like pumpkin cinnamon rolls with maple syrup on top.
 And you didn’t even have to mess with yeast (if you use store-bought bread!).
 Though I have a soft spot for this blueberry French toast casserole, these warm spice, pecan, and pumpkin flavors are especially satisfying and I have a feeling you’ll enjoy it all too.

 - Texture: If you crave texture, you’ll fall in love with each sweet and spiced bite of this bread pudding-like breakfast.
-As instructed in the recipe below, if you let the bread get a little stale before assembling the casserole, it will absorb more of the pumpkin custard.
-This means every bite will be thick, soft, and dense rather than flimsy, wet, and soggy.
-Makes a big texture difference!
-It’s also important to choose quality bread and my recommendations are in the next section.
+As instructed in the recipe below, if you let the bread get a little stale before assembling the casserole, it will absorb more of the custard.
+This means every bite will be thick, soft, and dense rather than flimsy, wet, and soggy—makes a big texture difference!

 - Ease: If you’ve never made French toast casserole before, you’ll be delighted to read that the process is very, very simple.
 In fact, choosing which loaf of bread to use may be the hardest part of the recipe!
 You don’t have to stand over the stove cooking each individual serving—rather, everything comes together in a casserole dish and you can prep it all the night before.
 (French toast casserole tastes better if it takes a nap before baking.
 How convenient because you’ll be sleeping too!)

 Best Bread to Use for Pumpkin French Toast Casserole

 Start With Some Great Bread.
 Bread is the main ingredient in any baked french toast casserole, so don’t skimp here.
-Flimsy sliced white bread won’t do the casserole any favors because it’s unable to soak up excess moisture from the custard– the entire dish will taste flat, soggy, and wet.
+Flimsy sliced white bread won’t do the casserole any favors because it’s unable to soak up excess moisture from the custard—the entire dish will taste flat, soggy, and wet.
+(Same when making breakfast casserole.)
 I recommend sturdy flavorful bread like challah, French bread, brioche, homemade artisan bread, or even croissant bread.
 Challah is my #1 recommendation and I usually pick up a loaf from a local bakery.
 Feel free to use homemade or store-bought.